entrifis/gustav/gustav.md

 ## STAGE 4.
 PLANNING

 - Use the gustav-planner agent to do the following:
-- Read and understand the PRD and the "00_jira-tickets.md" file in the {working_folder} (if present)
+- Read and understand the PRD
 - Read the files “02_analysis.md” and “03_design.md” in the {working_folder}, if present
-- Create a file “04_plan.md”, which is referred to as “PLAN” in this file, with all the required phases, tasks and subtasks in order to implement the work described in the PRD, "00_jira-tickets.md" and the design in the “03_design.md”, if available.
+- Create a file "04_plan.md", which is referred to as "PLAN" in this file, with all the required phases, tasks and subtasks in order to implement the work described in the PRD and the design in the "03_design.md", if available.
-- After understanding the "02_analysis.md", PRD, "00_jira-tickets.md" and "03_design.md", decompose the work into *
+- After understanding the "02_analysis.md", PRD, and "03_design.md", decompose the work into **tasks** and the smallest practical subtasks.
-  *tasks** and
-  the smallest practical subtasks.
 Think hard.
 - Represent every item with an unchecked GitHub-style checkbox (`[ ]`).
 - Subtasks must be clear, atomic, and actionable so that a competent engineer can follow them without extra context.
 - Preserve and integrate every technical detail found in the work description.